 Spoon River College, in agreement with Illinois Central College, offers an Associate in Applied Science Paramedic Degree.
-More information is available online at www.src.edu/paramedicine.
+More information is available online.

 Additional information is available on the Illinois Central College website or from your SRC advisor.

 EMERGENCY MEDICAL TECHNICIAN CERTIFICATE